 - Paravan (Avis Affiliate) in Germany had a wide range of vehicles and adaptive driving equipment.

-- Hertz in Sweden is the one and only company that provides hand-control to drivers.
+- Hertz in Sweden is the only company that provides hand-controls to drivers.

 - Accessible Spain has a variety of adapted vehicles available throughout Spain.

-- Mobility Ireland: Provides rental services, vehicles for hire, in Ireland, including hand-controls.
+- Mobility Ireland: Provides rental services, and hires vehicles, in Ireland, including hand-controls.

 - Greece has accessible rental options with a driver, which is great for touring.

 Some countries and cities offer accessible travel for disabled travelers and wheelchair users.
 These are the cities that you must target for your European journey.
 However, it is essential that you also check and confirm that there are handicapped car renting services in these cities.
 This will make your travel more comfortable as you will be getting a vehicle that fulfills your mobility needs.

 Jake S. Platt has a master’s degree in marketing and is currently a content writer.
 He wrote his first story at age 15, and he brings his decades of experience to inspire people to explore the world.